FCLAY1977/Coin-Ticker/README.md

 3. Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
 Basic math functions don’t count (e.g. addition, etc).

 In order to run this project you can clone this repository to your local machine.
 It would need to be accessed on a PC or Mac that has Visual Studio Code installed.
 You can right-click on the html file and open it using Live Server.
+Another alternative is to use this link: https://fclay1977.github.io/Coin-Ticker/ to see it hosted on GitHub Pages via a mobile device or tablet.